la2050/challenge/_2021/connect/altadena-library-district.md

   then granted access to not only our physical but also our digital resources.
   Signing up for a library indicates an investment in community, especially in our community where the Altadena Libraries are key community hubs.
-Approximately how many people will be directly impacted by this proposal?: '31000' Approximately how many people will be indirectly impacted by this proposal?: '53000' Please describe the broader impact of your proposal.: >- Altadena lacks structured communication systems and a City Hall.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '31000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '53000' Describe how Los Angeles County will be different if your work is successful.: >- Altadena lacks structured communication systems and a City Hall.
 The Library absorbs traffic that a local government would address; thus, we can connect our community directly with key services and build civic engagement.
 A mobile